 Challenges in INTP Dating & Relationships

-Since Extraverted Feeling (Fe) is their inferior function, many of INTPs’ greatest challenges will directly involve their relationships.
+As I discuss at length in my bestselling eBook, The INTP, because Extraverted Feeling (Fe) is their inferior function, many of INTPs’ greatest challenges will directly involve their relationships.
 As I discuss elsewhere, it is common for all types to use various crutches to appease or placate their inferior function.
 INTPs may crutch their Fe, including their fear of being alone or unloved, by persisting in mediocre or codependent relationships.
 Since INTPs are prone to doubting whether true love exists, many continue in tepid relationships, feeling themselves without the strength or courage to leave and start over.
 So instead of leaving or working on the relationship, they focus their attention on their Ti pursuits, allowing the relationship to function as a mere background crutch for their Fe.